Liquid369/dogecash-1/doc/init.md

 it will automatically start on reboot.

-NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they use old versions of Upstart and do not supply the start-stop-daemon uitility.
+NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they use old versions of Upstart and do not supply the start-stop-daemon utility.

-4d) CentOS
+### CentOS

 Copy dogecashd.init to /etc/init.d/dogecashd.
 Test by running `service dogecashd start`.

-Using this script, you can adjust the path and flags to the dogecashd program by setting the DogeCashD and FLAGS environment variables in the file /etc/sysconfig/dogecashd.
+Using this script, you can adjust the path and flags to the dogecashd program by setting the DOGECD and FLAGS environment variables in the file /etc/sysconfig/dogecashd.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS